-Sixteen years ago, Velodyne LiDAR founder David Hall faced two challenges.
-His first company, Velodyne Acoustics had recently moved manufacturing of its renowned sub-woofers to China after losing its domestic supply chain.
-Now, Hall had an empty factory space in Morgan Hill, CA and a 60-mile commute that might take 2 hours in traffic.
-As Hall explained to Robert Scoble of Rackspace Studios, the current efforts of Velodyne LiDAR evolved from addressing both challenges.i
+Sixteen years ago, Velodyne LiDAR founder David Hall faced a few challenges.
+His first company, Velodyne Acoustics was increasingly losing its domestic supply chain to China.
+Hall realized that, eventually, the entire manufacturing process might relocate.
+This would lave him with an empty factory space in Morgan Hill, CA and a 60-mile commute that might take 2 hours in traffic.
+As Hall explained to Robert Scoble of Rackspace Studios, the current efforts of Velodyne LiDAR evolved from addressing these challenges.i

 Disturbed by the time he wasted commuting, Hall wanted to invent a way for his car to drive itself.
 Plus, he needed to find a new product he could build in his factory.
 “So, I looked around in the robot space and I got into the [DARPA] Grand Challenge,” says Hall.
 “I really honed in on LiDAR to fill the need for self-driving cars.”

 The first Defense Advanced Research Projects Agency Grand Challenge was an autonomous vehicle race held in March 2004 in the Mojave Desert along a 150-mile route adjacent to Interstate 15.
 The goal was to encourage development of fully autonomous ground vehicles.
 But since no robot vehicle completed the course, no winner was declared nor was any money awarded.
 The $1 million prize was doubled to $2 million for a 2nd race to be held in 2005.